joshp23/YOURLS-Compliance/README.md

 # Compliance for YOURLS
 An anti-abuse plugin written for and tested with YOURLS 1.7.1

 By Josh Panter [Unfettered](https://unfettered.net).
-See it in action at [0=2](https://0eq2.com/) - An Unfettered URL Shortening Service
+See it in action at [0=2](https://0eq2.com)

+### Use
-Compliance is designed to address link complaints from 3rd parties by implementing a flag-list which can be updated via the admin interface or via an optional public report-page.
-This allows any visitor to complain about a potentially abusive URL, which is then marked in the admin section and all future visitors are given the option to either continue through or avoid the link at their discretion.
+Compliance addresses potential link complaints from 3rd parties via a flag-list which can be updated via the admin interface or via an optional public report-page, allowing any visitor to complain about a potentially abusive URL.
+The URL is then marked in the admin section and all future visitors are given the option to avoid the link.

+### Integration
+-  The Complaince abuse page is able to accept GET information to automatically fill out the complaint form from any plugin or arbitrary source.
+The Snapshot plugin makes use of this feature.
-Compliance has seamless integration with the [Snapshot](https://github.com/joshp23/YOURLS-Snapshot) Visual Preview plugin.
-If Snapshot is installed, properly configured, and enabled, then Compliance will attempt to present a snapshot image of the flagged website upon interception.
+-  [Snapshot](https://github.com/joshp23/YOURLS-Snapshot) Visual Preview plugin: If Snapshot is properly installed then Compliance will attempt to present a snapshot image of flagged websites upon interception.
+-  [Phishtank-2.0]() anti-phishing plugin: If a previously 'safe' link fails a recheck on redirection it can be intercepted and flagged in the Compliance database.

 Compliance is highly customizable.
 You can set the following options in the admin section of YOURLS: